-- 7 Information, guidance and dispute resolution - 7.1 The electricity trading undertaking shall provide clear information on its website about the consumer's rights, how the consumer shall go about making a complaint and also where the consumer can turn for information or dispute resolution.
-This information shall be provided in another way at the request of the consumer. - The electricity trading undertaking shall on or in conjunction with the invoice refer to information under the first paragraph being available on the electricity trading undertaking's website. - 7.2 The consumer may refer to the Swedish Consumer Energy Markets Bureau or the municipal consumer advice officer for information and guidance. - 7.3 Disputes regarding the validity, interpretation and application of these conditions shall in the first instance be determined by negotiations between the parties.
+This information shall be provided in another way at the request of the consumer.

+The electricity trading undertaking shall on or in conjunction with the invoice refer to information under the first paragraph being available on the electricity trading undertaking's website and that it can on request be provided in some other way.

+- 7.2 The consumer may refer to the Swedish Consumer Energy Markets Bureau or the consumer advice officer for information and guidance. - 7.3 Disputes regarding the validity, interpretation and application of these conditions shall in the first instance be determined by negotiations between the parties.
 If such negotiations do not result in the dispute being resolved, the dispute may, at the request of the consumer, be considered by the National Board for Consumer Complaints.
 The dispute may also be considered by a general court or other body that is competent according to statute. - 7.4 If a dispute is pending at any of the above-mentioned bodies, an action to collect the debt to which the dispute refers may not be taken before the dispute has been finally determined.